verus-lang/verus/source/docs/internal/migration-mut-ref.md

 ### Summary

-To refer to the old or update value of a parameter `x: &mut u64`:
+To refer to the old or updated value of a parameter `x: &mut u64`:

 |                                | Old system | New system            |
 |--------------------------------|------------|-----------------------|